barronwei/idyllic-app/progress.md

 - Still trying to figure out how to pass props through tab navigators
 - New file accounts for future features, while this file accounts for next steps
 - Aformentioned future features will remain in this file

+# 0.0.7

+- Added aditional logic to order function
+- Added capacity to configuration

+### Bugs

+- Need to fix check for time from now in add task section for correct units
+- Previous bugs

+### Todo

+- Previous todos

+### Misc

+- Remmeber to differ between now and end time for a task to display finished
+- Progress has slown down due to trip to Cape Town